Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/amplitude-keys-guide.md

 ### Deployment Key

-When you [create a deployment](/experiment/guides/getting-started/create-a-deployment) in Experiment, a key is created for that deployment.
+When you [create a deployment](/experiment/guides/getting-started/create-a-deployment), Experiment creates a key for that deployment.
 Whether the key is public or private depends on whether the deployment is client-side or server-side.

 !!!tip "Client-side Deployment Keys are public"